cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 ## Option #2: `cypress.env.json`

 You can create your own `cypress.env.json` file that Cypress will automatically check.
-Values in here will overwrite conflicting values in `cypress.json`.
+Values in here will overwrite conflicting environment variables in `cypress.json`.

 This strategy is useful because if you add `cypress.env.json` to your `.gitignore` file, the values in here can be different for each developer machine.